HugoCornelis/userdocs/tutorial-networks/tutorial-networks.rst

 This line will normally be commented out to prevent a flood of detail, or set to a lower verbosity level.
-The use of this command is described in the G-shell documentation 'The GENESIS 3 Shell Software Component <../gshell/gshell.html>`_.
+The use of this command is described in the G-shell documentation `The GENESIS 3 Shell Software Component <../gshell/gshell.html>`_.

 Then, we assign the Heccer solver to the cells, and DES to the projection::